biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/rarify_parameter_with_sampling_depth.png
    :align:   center

 Click the "Run" button above the workflow network to start the process of rarefaction.
 The view will return to the original screen, while the rarefaction job runs.
-Then, click on the "dflt_BIOM" artifact to see blue "Jobs using this data" button.
+Then, click on the "dflt_name (BIOM)" artifact to see blue "Jobs using this data" button.
 Once you click on it, you can see the current status of your job.
 You can also view it clicking on the server button in the top-right corner of the screen:

 .. figure::  images/server.png
    :align:   center